-Josh is a Masters of Architecture graduate turned professional triathlete.
+Josh is an Architect, teacher and business owner turned professional triathlete and coach.
 Formally an international swimmer, Josh has turned his pool fitness into triathlon success having competed in competitions globally on the ITU circuit and the Commonwealth Games mens elite triathlon 2018.

 Having qualified for the Commonwealth Games whilst completing his final year studying architecture, as well as a life time of juggling sport and education, Josh knows first hand how to balance work, life and exercise in order to achieve the most out of each of them, and wishes to apply this knowledge to help others to reach their goals.

 The ability to overcome time constraints with focused, intelligent and efficient training are all of high importance to Josh and will be fundamentally applied to his coaching methods, delivery and programs.

 Iestyn is a professional triathlete with over 10 years’ experience of competing at a high level in the sport.
 Iestyn was initially a member of the British Triathlon Talent squad at the age of 16 having won the Inter-Regional Championships whilst competing for Wales.

 Iestyn then went on to train at Loughborough University alongside many Olympians in the World Class Performance Squad whilst simultaneously studying for a Degree in Sport Science.

 Having turned professional in 2015 the results that Iestyn was expecting to achieve did not occur.
 It was only after taking the bold move to step away from a squad environment in Loughborough and really taking ownership of his own training did Iestyn start to unlock his true potential in the sport.

 • Commonwealth Games 2018